Assistant Engineer - Civil

 • Quality control team may also check for dimensions, shape, color, and texture of the bricks.

-Q9.
-What is hydration process during casting of concrete?
+Q. What is the hydration process during the casting of concrete?

 Ans.